CyberPoint/Ruxcon2016ETW/KeyloggerPOC/README.md

 20161006 05:16:37.619	05 00 07 00 00 00 00 00		[CTL] [ALT] d
 20161006 05:16:39.996	05 00 09 00 00 00 00 00		[CTL] [ALT] f
 ```

+## Limitations
+English (ASCII) keyboards only.
+Full HID spec not supported (not all keys)
+A few second delay.
+All dynamic ETW sessions are prone some kind of delay

+## Known Issues
+Multiple key strokes can appear on the same line
+Some HID devices may send bogus data.
+This often appears as a function (F*) key.